 - Integrated business model and market expertise

 Furthermore, Statkraft has established attractive market positions in emerging markets and wind power, areas which will play key roles in the future value creation.

 Unique assets and hydropower expertise

 Statkraft has production plants with low variable costs, long lifespans and low carbon emissions.
-The hydropower plants are highly flexible and have a total reservoir capacity of about 40 TWh, which is a substantial share of the total European reservoir capacity.
+The hydropower plants are highly flexible and have a total reservoir capacity of about 40 TWh, 23% of the total European reservoir capacity.
 Based on solid market knowledge and integrated business processes, the plants enable Statkraft to optimise power production in relation to short, medium and long-term price fluctuations in the power market.

 Statkraft is a major hydropower player and has sound expertise in key technical disciplines, especially within operation and maintenance.
 Statkraft is one of the largest buyers of electro-mechanical hydropower equipment in the world, providing opportunities for economies of scale.
-Statkraft has considerable upgrading activities, where the company has broad experience and comprehensive expertise, and is therefore in a position to cooperate with suppliers to optimise equipment.
+Statkraft has considerable upgrading activities, where the company has broad experience and comprehensive expertise.

 Integrated business model and market expertise